 - The civil law notary executes the act and explains it to the parties, he certifies any additional statements and collects their signatures before personally signing the act.
 The civil law notary commits his or her responsibility by executing the act.

 - The civil law notary ensures that the subsequent formalities are accomplished (transfer to the public registers, etc.)

-An authentic deed is not always necessary.
+An authentic act is not always necessary.
 Sometimes, at the parties’ request, the civil law notary draws up a document but does not sign it personally: for example, a simple loan contract between private individuals.
-Such an agreement remains a private contract and does not afford the same guarantees as an authentic deed.
+Such an agreement remains a private contract and does not afford the same guarantees as an authentic act.
 By contrast, it will not be subject to the same formalities, and will not incur the same costs.